-- These maintenance instructions are primarily intended to assist qualified technicians experienced in the proper maintenance and operation of this appliance. - Always reinstall the doors on the furnace after servicing or cleaning/changing the filters.
-Do not operate the furnace without all doors and covers in place. - Verify the thermostat is properly installed and is not being affected by drafts or heat from lamps or other appliances. - To achieve the best performance and minimize equipment failure it is recommended that a yearly maintenance checkup be performed.
+- These maintenance instructions are primarily intended to assist qualified technicians experienced in the proper maintenance and operation of this appliance. - Always reinstall the doors on the furnace after servicing.
+Do not operate the furnace without all doors and covers in place. - Verify that the thermostat is properly installed and is not being affected by drafts or heat from lamps or other appliances. - To achieve the best performance and minimize equipment failure it is recommended that a yearly maintenance checkup be performed.
 At a minimum, this check should include the following items:

-Air Filter - An air filter is not supplied with the furnace as shipped from the factory.
-The installer must provide a high velocity filter that is appropriately sized to the return air duct opening or external filter rack.
+Air Filter(s) - Air filter(s) are not supplied with the furnace as shipped from the factory.
+The installer must provide a high velocity filter and rack for a filter in the return air duct adjacent to the furnace, or in a return air grill to the furnace.

 Never operate the furnace without a filter in place.
-Dust and lint can build up on internal components, resulting in loss of efficiency, equipment damage, and possible fire.
+Dust and lint in the return air can build up on internal components, resulting in loss of efficiency, equipment damage, and possible fire.

-It is recommended that filter(s) be 1" or 2" thick and be cleaned or replaced monthly.
+It is recommended that filters be 1" or 2" thick and be cleaned or replaced monthly.
 New or newly renovated homes may require more frequent changing until the construction dust has minimized.